Interacting loop ensembles and Bose gases: Proofs of auxiliary claims from Section

 \begin{proof}[Proof of Lemma \ref{integration_lemma_M_large_mass}] The proof is similar to that of Lemma \ref{integration_lemma_M}.
 The main difference is that we need to analyse the case when there is a hard core.
 Let us first prove (i).
 We estimate the two terms that come from \eqref{zeta^L_bound}.
-For the first term, we use \eqref{tilde_V_m}--\eqref{mu_measure_large_mass_1} and estimate
+For the first term, we use \eqref{tilde_V_m}--\eqref{mu_measure_large_mass_1}, bound the indicator function $\ind{\cal I(\omega,\nu)}(\tilde \omega)$ by $1$ and estimate